Disaster Management (DM) – Overview

-The objective of the disaster management programme of SLRCS is to improve community resilience to cope with and manage disasters while continuing to maintain organizational readiness to respond to natural and manmade disasters.
-Overall DM programme focuses on two thematic areas i.e. institutional preparedness for disaster management and Community preparedness for disaster risk reduction.
-There are 5 types (components) of programmes are implemented under these 2 thematic areas namely institutional preparedness for response, community Based Disaster Risk Management, Early Warning systems, recovery, livelihood and development and development of skilled human resources and SLRCS has established training infrastructure.
+SLRCS Disaster Management (DM) programme aims to increase community resilience to cope and manage disasters while maintaining organizational readiness to respond to natural and man-made disasters.
+The overall DM programme focuses on two thematic areas: institutional disaster management readiness and community disaster risk reduction readiness.
+Under these two thematic areas, five types of programmes (components) are implemented: institutional preparedness for response, community-based disaster risk management, Climate change adaptation, livelihood and development, and development of skilled human resources, for which SLRCS has established training infrastructure.

-The SLRCS has had considerable experiences in relief and response work for both natural and manmade disasters.
-Its strength lies in its long history of relief and other humanitarian work in Sri Lanka.
-While developing its capacity in responding to the disasters effectively, SLRCS is also engaged in disaster risk reduction (DRR) activities to reduce the impact on the future disasters by improving the resilience of the vulnerable people and strengthening early warning systems.
-Especial attention is given to the protection of students and schools by implementing school disaster management programmes.
-SLRCS has an established mechanism for implementing DRR measures and also for the disaster response.
-SLRCS mobilizes its organization and volunteers at appropriate levels to carry out disaster response.
-In order to make its disaster response further effective, SLRCS putting constant efforts to decentralize the disaster response activities and has been expanding its DRR initiatives up to the community level.
+SLRCS has extensive experience in disaster relief and response work for both natural and man-made disasters.
+Its strength stems from its long history of providing relief and other humanitarian services in Sri Lanka.
+While developing its capacity to respond effectively to disasters, SLRCS is also involved in disaster risk reduction (DRR) activities to reduce the impact of future disasters by improving vulnerable people’s resilience and strengthening early warning systems.
+By implementing school disaster management programmes, special attention is paid to the protection of students and schools.
+SLRCS has a mechanism in place for implementing DRR measures as well as disaster response.
+SLRCS mobilises its organisation and volunteers at the appropriate levels to respond to disasters.
+To improve the effectiveness of its disaster response, SLRCS is constantly working to decentralize disaster response activities and has expanded its DRR initiatives up to the community level.

-SLRCS DM programmes has established strong collaboration with the other stakeholders involved in DM especially with government DMC and is a member of National Disaster Management Committee (NDMCC) and its role is clearly specified in the “Towards a Safer Sri Lanka” – The Road Map for Disaster Risk Management.
-While providing its support to the national level initiatives the programme has also been involved in regional and global level initiatives.
+SLRCS DM programmes have established strong collaboration with other stakeholders involved in DM, particularly with the government DMC, and is a member of the National Disaster Management Committee (NDMCC), with its role clearly defined in the “Towards a Safer Sri Lanka” – The Road Map for Disaster Risk Management.
+While supporting national-level initiatives, the programme has also participated in regional and global-level initiatives.